-I always include a reference to composer and actor Ivor Novello on my Chingford walk – from a fact gleaned from Chingford Past by Barbara Ray.
-Novello was stationed at Chingford Aerodrome (now under a reservoir) and sometimes played the piano at the King’s Head pub.
+I always include a reference to composer and actor Ivor Novello on my Royals, Rogues and Retreats Chingford walk – from a fact gleaned from Chingford Past by Barbara Ray.
+Novello was stationed at Chingford Aerodrome (now under the William Girling Reservoir) and sometimes played the piano at the King’s Head pub.
 However I had never managed to find out any more.

 Then last week I discovered this book in the local library: